Florida swampprivet (Forestiera segregata) by Ryan Fessenden

 Click on terms for botanical definitions.

 Florida swampprivet is an evergreen shrub to small tree that occurs naturally in coastal hammocks, thickets, scrub and pine rocklands.
 Flowers typically appear in early spring before leaves emerge, but the plant may bloom year-round.
 Bees and butterflies are attracted to the flowers.
-Birds and small mammals are partial to the abundant fruit and use the dense foliage for cover.
+Birds and small mammals use the dense foliage for cover and are partial to the abundant fruit that ripens in early summer when few fruits are available.

 Florida swampprivet’s tiny flowers are greenish-yellow.
 They are born in axillary clusters.
 Stamens are extended and bifurcated with orange or brown anthers.
 The plant’s simple leaves are oblong to elliptic with blunt tips and entire margins.
 Undersides are finely punctate.
 Leaf arrangement is opposite.
 Bark is thin and grayish-brown.
 Fruits are small (about ½-inch long), purple to blackish-blue olive-like berries.
 Each berry contains a single seed.